Find Affordable College Courses

 Pittsburgh, PA

-Duquesne University ranked #15 on this year’s Most Popular Nursing Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Duquesne University came in at #15 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
 Located in the city of Pittsburgh, Duquesne is a private not-for-profit college with a medium-sized student population.

 Of the 276 students majoring in nursing at Duquesne, 10% are male and 90% are female.